CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Activities to further the growth or development of the municipality; and

-(l) Account 4199, other general government, shall be for expenditures for general governmental purposes or operations not classified in (a) through (k) above.
+(m) Account 4199, “Other General Government,” shall be for expenditures for general governmental purposes or operations not classified in (a) through (l) above.

 (1) Traffic control;